elementary-221b/baker-street/_posts/2024-09-23-linux-projects.markdown

 ---

 ## 3. Pi.Alert: The Watchman
+**The Deduction:** A security monitor for your local network.
+It scans for "intruders" (new devices) and alerts you the moment an unrecognized MAC address enters your digital parlor.

 "How To Track All Devices with Raspberry Pi" is a common query, and **Pi.Alert** is the answer.
 It scans your network and alerts you the moment an unrecognized "guest" appears in your parlor.

 ### Quick Start (Debian/Docker)